Redemption movement: Sam Kennedy (Glenn Unger)

-According to The Christian Science Monitor, a key figure is Sam Kennedy (whose real name is Glenn Richard Unger), who hosted the Take No Prisoners program on Republic Broadcasting Network in Round Rock, Texas.
+One key figure of the redemption movement has been Glenn Richard Unger, best known under the alias Sam Kennedy, who hosted the Take No Prisoners program on Republic Broadcasting Network in Round Rock, Texas.
 He was a founding member of the Guardians of the Free Republics.
 In a mass e-mail early in 2010, Unger vowed to use his show to present a "final remedy to the enslavement at the hands of corporations posing as legitimate government."
 He pointed to a plan to "end economic warfare and political terror by March 31, 2010."
 In two months, he said, "we can and WILL, BE FREE with your assistance."

 In 2013, Unger was tried in the United States District Court for the Northern District of New York, in Albany, New York, on one count of attempting to interfere with the administration of the U.S. internal revenue laws, four counts of filing false claims for over $36 million in tax refunds, one count of tax evasion, and one count of uttering a fictitious obligation.
 Unger was convicted of multiple counts of tax fraud and served approximately five years of an eight-year prison sentence.